 Despite the fact that it’s only one mile from the very centre of Oxford, the school – an attractive Victorian red brick job with a beautiful large central quad – nestles in a stupendous 100 acre estate, complete with riverside boat house, golf course and canal-side tow path.
-It’s had a dramatic revamp over the last few years, moving from a gentle school for those who couldn’t get into the Radley’s of the world into a highly regarded option that now has 400 kids competing for 100 places at 13+.
+It’s had a dramatic revamp over the last few years, moving from a gentle school for those who couldn’t get into the Radley’s of the world into a highly regarded option that now has well over 400 kids competing for about 140 places at 13+.

 Blimey, where to start?
 With 85% of kids boarding here, Teddies judges itself against the likes of the elite schools of Radley, Marlborough, Wellington and Bradfield College and its facilities are very much up to that elite challenge.
 On the sporting front there are 15 pitches, indoor and outdoor tennis courts, a 25 metre pool, 2 astro turf pitches, squash courts, two cricket pavilions – for why stop at one? – and the Nuffield Health Fitness and Wellbeing Gym, on school grounds and available to pupils, but also open the public.